Help us to sow the seeds of Social Impact

 “Foundation East’s loan application process is very user friendly - and fast.
 From making the application to receiving the money in our bank took just four weeks, which is amazing.
 If you go to investors it averages six months for first round, nine months for A series.
 Grant funding takes around six months too.
 When you’re starting up an area where speed to market is vital, you just can’t afford to wait that long.
 The fact that Foundation East can move so fast was really important to us.”

 For all the reasons explained in my blog, ‘Help an entrepreneur unable to get loan finance’, we can often say ‘yes’ to loan applications that others have to say ‘no’ to (even if they’d like to say ‘yes’!)
 We don’t ask social enterprises for personal security against their loan either, after all, why should society expect people to risk their homes in order to deliver benefits to the wider community?
-We do, however, require that they are part of a business development support package, such as Social Incubator East’s, and we can make introductions to such providers too.
+We do, however, require that they are part of a business development support package, such as Cambridge Social Ventures, and we can make introductions to such providers too.